-6.10 The Mayor of London is committed to delivering 25% of London's energy supply by decentralised energy (DE) by 2025.
+The Mayor of London is committed to delivering 25% of London's 6.10 energy supply by decentralised energy (DE) by 2025.
 To achieve this target, a DE programme has been developed to facilitate and accelerate the uptake of district heating.
-The programme initially focuses on identifying opportunities for district heating networks through heat mapping and energy masterplanning.
-It also aims to help as well as building capacity within local authorities to deliver DE projects and to secure planning policies that encourage and or where appropriate require DE in new developments.
+The programme initially focuses on identifying opportunities heating networks through heat mapping for district and energy masterplanning.
+It also aims to help build capacity within local authorities to deliver DE projects and to secure planning policies that encourage or where appropriate require DE in new developments.